Future aged care at home reform

-The care at home system currently supports around one million older Australians each year through the Commonwealth Home Support Programme (Home and Community Care Program in Western Australia) and the Home Care Packages Program.
+The aged care at home system currently supports around one million older Australians each year through the Commonwealth Home Support Programme and the Home Care Packages Program.

 Important reforms in home care were introduced in February 2017.
 The changes give consumers more choice in selecting a home care provider.
 There is now also a nationally consistent process for assigning home care packages to consumers.

-A public discussion paper on future care at home reform was available on the Consultation Hub from 13 July to 21 August 2017.
-Over 300 submissions were received from a range of stakeholders, including consumers, providers and peak bodies.
+Over 300 submissions to the public discussion paper were received from a range of stakeholders, including consumers, providers and peak bodies.
 A summary report of the key issues and feedback from the consultation is available.
 Individual submissions can also be viewed.

 The consultations found broad support for a range of changes to support progression towards more integrated care at home.
 In 2018, a number of these changes were progressed through the 2018-19 Budget measures More Choices for a Longer Life and Promoting Independent Living, including:

 - Streamlined assessment

 - Enhancing My Aged Care for consumers